-\end{prop} Proposition \ref{prop:conv} is proved in Section \ref{sec:loc}.
-Observe that, if $G=T(x)$, then it is a direct consequence of Lemmas \ref{lem:posprob}, \ref{lem:speed} and \ref{lem:aborder}.
-The localization with positive probability in this subgraph $T(x)$ results from a Borel-Cantelli type argument: the probability to visit $\partial T(x)$ at time $n$ starting from $S(x)$ is, by Lemma \ref{lem:aborder}, upper bounded by a term smaller than $n^{\al-2}$, where $\al\approx\max_{i\in\partial S}N_i(x)/H(x)<1$, and $\sum_{n\in\N} n^{\al-2}<\iy$.
-Technically, the proof is based on a comparison of the probability of arbitrary paths remaining in $T(x)$ for the VRRWs defined respectively on the graphs $T(x)$ and $G$.
+Observe that, if $G=T(x)$, then this Proposition \ref{prop:conv} is a direct consequence of Lemmas \ref{lem:posprob}, \ref{lem:speed} and \ref{lem:aborder}.
+The localization with positive probability in this subgraph $T(x)$ results from a Borel--Cantelli type argument: the probability to visit $\partial T(x)$ at time $n$ starting from $S(x)$ is, by Lemma \ref{lem:aborder}, upper bounded by a term smaller than $n^{\al-2}$, where $\al\approx\max_{i\in\partial S}N_i(x)/H(x)<1$, and $\sum_{n\in\N} n^{\al-2}<\iy$.
+Technically, the proof is based on a comparison of the probability of arbitrary paths remaining in $T(x)$ for the VRRWs defined, respectively, on the graphs $T(x)$ and $G$.